dodgeblaster/rise-api/docs/pages/actions.md

 }
 ```

-### Add Actions
+### Add Steps

+_Required: type_

-Add action will add this value to the input of the resolver.
-In the example below we can see the @id keyword being used, which will be replaced with a UUID
+Add step will add values to the state.
+In the example below we can see the @id keyword being used, which will be replaced with a UUID (more on the @id keyword below)

 ```js
 {